itsdsk/ledpage/README.md

 ./install.sh
 ```

-- Follow the final instructions at end of [install.sh](install.sh).
+- Follow the final instructions at the end of [install.sh](install.sh).

 ## Configure the display topology